vedantvakharia/Jarvis/source/content/CIEF/Midnight's Children.md

 The sotry begins with his grandfather in 1915.
 Midnight children is a frame story.
 Padma is not a passive listener, she questions the story the narrator is telling.

 Methwold represents the british leaving india.
-1001 births represent the

-Of course.
-Here is a comprehensive study guide on the plot of Salman Rushdie's _Midnight's Children_, drawing from all the provided sources.

 ![[Pasted image 20251002133233.png]]
 ## Detailed Plot Summary of Midnight's Children